 There's something scarier about Halloween than the costumes: It's the scariest day for child pedestrian accidents.

-That was a key finding from a 2012 study by State Farm™ and Bert Sperling of Sperling's BestPlaces that shed light on the risks surrounding trick-or-treating.
-To help make Halloween activities safer, whether you're going door-to-door, driving or passing out treats at home, keep these tips in mind.
+To help make Halloween activities safer, whether you're going door-to-door, driving or passing out treats at home, keep these tips, and some simple safety tips for pumpkin carving, in mind.

 If you're going door-to-door

 - Exercise great caution during the 'scariest' hours: between 5 and 9 p.m.
 The study shows that the hour between 6 and 7 p.m. is especially dangerous for pedestrian accidents.